reactjs-dallas/meetup-metrics/README.md

 # ReactJS Dallas Meetup Metrics

-A fun and interactive way to do a roll call of those fancy hipsters from the Dallas React scene. :neckbeard:
+A fun and interactive way to do a roll call of those fancy Texans from the Dallas React scene. :cowboy:

 # Installation